greim/freeloader/README.markdown

 # FREELOADER

-Declarative behavior binding for browser DOM, plus message-based communication for loose coupling goodness.
+Declarative behavior binding for browsers, plus message-based communication for loose coupling goodness.
 AMD-compatible.
-Declare your specs, then inject HTML all over the place.
-Or just let it operate on what got served.
-Requires jQuery.
+Always live in the DOM.
+Friends with jQuery.

 ## Usage `freeloader.spec(className, specification)`

-This method binds a DOM className to a specification.
+Bind a className to a specification.
 The specification controls the behavior of elements having that className.

     // Bind a behavior specification to DOM elements having class 'someclass'. freeloader.bind('someclass', {